angrysky56/NeoCoder-neo4j-ai-workflow/README.md

   - Simulate failure propagation using path queries
   - Optional quantum-inspired scheduler for parameter testing
 - **knowledge_graph** - Knowledge graph management system
+  - Create and manage entities with observations
+  - Connect entities with typed relationships
+  - Search and visualize knowledge structures
+  - Support for complex semantic queries
 - **data_analysis** - Data analysis and visualization tools

 Each incarnation provides its own set of specialized tools that are automatically registered when the server starts.
 These tools are available for use in Claude or other AI assistants that connect to the MCP server.